Shape Quantities for Relational Quadrilateralland: Democracy transformations for 1- and 2-d RPM's

 \mbox{ }

 It is intuitively clear that one such for triangleland should be the area of the triangle.
-It is not, however, clear what happens for quadrilateralland, due to RPM's in truth involving constellations, i.e. sets of points rather than figures formed from these points.
+It is not, however, clear what happens for quadrilateralland, due to RPM's in truth involving constellations, i.e. sets of points in 2-$d$ rather than figures formed from these points.
 Then, for $N > 3$, there is an ambiguity in how one would `join up the dots'.
 Thus the area ascribed to the constellation via drawing a quadrilateral between its points is not itself a democracy invariant.

-To find democracy invariants, consider the independent invariants that arise from the Q-matrix \cite{LR95} \beq Q_{ij} = \brho_i\brho_j^{\sT} \mbox{ } . \eeq The invariant trace($Q$) always gives the hyperradius, hence proving Lemma 1.
+To find democracy invariants, consider the independent invariants that arise from the $Q$-matrix \cite{LR95} \beq Q_{ij} = \brho_i\brho_j^{\sT} \mbox{ } . \eeq The invariant trace($Q$) always gives the hyperradius, hence proving Lemma 1.
 For $N$-stop metroland, $Q_{ij} = \rho_i\rho_j$, which is sufficiently degenerate that it and all of its nontrivial submatrices have zero determinants, so that there are no more democracy invariants.
-For triangleland, however, det($Q$) = 4 Area$^2$ (for Area the area of the triangle per unit $I$ in mass-weighted space), while $Q_{ij}$ is but 2 $\times$ 2, so that there are no more invariants.
+For triangleland, however, det($Q$) = 4 Area$^2$ (for Area the area of the mass-weighted triangle per unit $I$), while $Q_{ij}$ is but 2 $\times$ 2, so that there are no more invariants.
 For quadrilateralland, det($Q$) = 0.
 This is understandable in terms of volume forms being zero for planar figures.
-Also, being 3 $\times$ 3, there is one further invariant, $Q_{11}Q_{22} - Q_{12}\mbox{}^2$ + cycles = $\rho_1^2\rho_2^2 - \{\brho_1\cdot\brho_2\}^2$ + cycles = $|\brho_1\cr\brho_2|_3\mbox{}^2$ + cycles, i.e. proportional to the sum of squares of areas of various constituent triangles (see Fig 2).
+Also, being 3 $\times$ 3, there is one further invariant, $Q_{11}Q_{22} - Q_{12}\mbox{}^2$ + cycles = $\rho_1\mbox{}^2\rho_2\mbox{}^2 - \{\brho_1\cdot\brho_2\}^2$ + cycles = $|\brho_1\cr\brho_2|_3\mbox{}^2$ + cycles, i.e. proportional to the sum of squares of areas of various coarse-graining triangles (see Fig 2).
 Here the 3-suffix denotes that it is mathematically the component in a ficticious third dimension of the cross product.
 In the \{12, 34\} H-clustering, these are the coarse-grainings by taking 1, 2 and COM(34); 3, 4 and COM(12); 12 and 34 with one shifted so that its COM coincides with the other's.
-In the \{\{12,3\},4\} K-clustering, these are 12 and 3 with 4 at COM(123); 3, 4 and COM(12); 12, 4 with particle 3 at COM(12).
-These triangles clearly correspond to those that one makes by taking 2 out of the 3 relative Jacobi variables; as such, they play further roles below.
-This is also indicatory of how quadrilateralland has a role for nontrivial subsystems, which is of interest especially as regards timeless approaches (see the Conclusion for more).
+See \cite{QSub} for the K-clustering counterpart.
+These triangles clearly correspond to those that one makes by taking two out of the three relative Jacobi variables; as such, they play further roles below.
+This is also indicatory of how nontrivial subsystems have a role in quadrilateralland, which is of interest especially as regards timeless approaches (see the Conclusion for more).

 { }